jqwik-team/jqwik/documentation/src/docs/include/domain-and-domain-context.md

   of type `TypeUsage` or `ArbitraryProvider.SubtypeProvider` and can do [implicit flat-mapping](#implicit-flat-mapping) over `@ForAll` arguments.

+- Additionally implement `ArbitraryProvider` and the domain context instance itself will be used as arbitrary provider.

 - Add inner classes (static or not static, but not private) that implement `ArbitraryProvider`.
   An instance of this class will then be created and used as arbitrary provider.